hello-robot/stretch_tutorials/example_8.md

     self.sub = rospy.Subscriber("speech_to_text", SpeechRecognitionCandidates, self.callback)
 ```

 Set up a subscriber.
-We're going to subscribe to the topic "speech_to_text", looking for SpeechRecognitionCandidates messages.
+We're going to subscribe to the topic "*speech_to_text*", looking for `SpeechRecognitionCandidates` messages.
 When a message comes in, ROS is going to pass it to the function "callback" automatically.

 ```python
 self.save_path = '/home/hello-robot/catkin_ws/src/stretch_tutorials/stored_data